What is parental alienation?

 As it pertains to a divorce case, parental alienation can be very difficult to prove in court.

-Reunification therapy – Most common, the court will mandate reunification therapy.
+- Reunification therapy – Most commonly, the court will mandate reunification therapy.
 In that circumstance, counselors are involved with the family in an attempt to counsel both the parent and the child to reunify the child with the alienating parent.

 If you feel you are a victim of parental alienation, here are a few tips to help you fight back and demonstrate parental alienation to the court.